Abigor: Origin

-Most Abigor releases were released by Napalm Records.
+Most of Abigor releases were released by Napalm Records.

 In a 2007 interview, P.K. explained the band's songwriting process: "T.T. and I are responsible for the music, A.R. will do the lyrics and vocals, that's how it works.
-I create riffs and record it, T.T. too, we send us files, create rough song-structures till we're satisfied with the result of a song/album-"concept" then we start the recordings at T.T.'s Hell-Lab Studio."
+I create riffs and record it, T.T. too, we send us files, create rough song-structures till we're satisfied with the result of a song/album "concept" then we start the recordings at T.T.'s Hell-Lab Studio."In 2014, Silenius rejoined as a session musician, before becoming a permanent member again in 2020.

+On September 2, 2024, the band announced founding member Peter Kubik had died of suicide.
+He was 49.
+In a statement, the band said: "immortal in his legacy – blood (family), soil (home) and monuments of Black Metal art. walked through the gate by his own hand, through his own will".